 Red Bird is a North Carolina limited liability company formed to acquire water and wastewater assets in North Carolina and to operate those assets as a regulated public utility.
-In December 2021, the Commission authorized Red Bird to acquire and operate four wastewater systems previously owned by the Homeowners Associations of Ocean Terrace and Pine Knoll Townes I, II and III ("Ocean Terrace/Pine Knoll Townes"), all of which are located in Pine Knoll Shores, North Carolina.2 In February 2023, the Commission authorized Red Bird to acquire facilities previously owned by Bear Den Acres Development ("Bear Den") in Spruce Pine, North Carolina.3 More recently, the Commission approved Red Bird's acquisition of the utility assets and franchise of Crosby Utilities, Inc. ("Crosby") in Wake County,4 the water and wastewater utility assets of Total Environmental Solutions, Inc. ("TESI"), located in Franklin and Nash Counties,5 and most
+In December 2021, the Commission authorized Red Bird to acquire and operate four wastewater systems previously owned by the Homeowners Associations of Ocean Terrace and Pine Knoll Townes I, II and III (Ocean Terrace/Pine Knoll Townes"), all of which are located in Pine Knoll Shores, North Carolina.
+In February 2023, the Commission authorized Red Bird to acquire facilities previously owned by Bear Den Acres Development ("Bear Den") in Spruce Pine, North Carolina.
+More recently, the Commission approved Red Bird's acquisition of the utility assets and franchise of Crosby Utilities, Inc. ("Crosby") in Wake County, the water and wastewater utility assets of Total Environmental Solutions, Inc. ("TESI"), located in Franklin and Nash Counties, and most

-2 See Order Accepting and Approving Bond, Granting Franchise, and Requiring Customer Notice, Docket No. W-1328, Sub 7 (December 8, 2021).
+&lt;sup>2 See Order Accepting and Approving Bond, Granting Franchise, and Requiring Customer Notice, Docket No. W-1328, Sub 7 (December 8, 2021).

-3 Order Approving Stipulation, Approving Bond, Approving Transfer and Rates, and Requiring Customer Notice, Docket Nos.
+&lt;sup>3 Order Approving Stipulation, Approving Bond, Approving Transfer and Rates, and Requiring Customer Notice, Docket Nos.
 W-1328, Sub 4; W-1040, Sub 10 (February 7, 2023).

-4 Order Approving Stipulation, Approving Bond, Approving Transfer and Rates, and Requiring Customer Notice, Docket Nos.
+&lt;sup>4 Order Approving Stipulation, Approving Bond, Approving Transfer and Rates, and Requiring Customer Notice, Docket Nos.
 W-1328, Sub 9; W-992, Sub 8 (August 29, 2023).

-5 Recommended Order Approving Stipulation, Approving Transfer and Rates, Granting Franchise, Approving Bond, and Requiring Customer Notice, Docket Nos.
-W-1328, Sub 10; W-1146, Sub 13 (December 14, 2023) and Order Allowing Recommended Order to Become Effective and Final, Docket Nos.
-W-1328, Sub 10; W-1146, Sub 13 (December 22, 2023).

-recently, the water and wastewater utility assets serving the Jefferson Landing ("JL Golf") Subdivision in Ashe County, North Carolina.6 In addition to the Application in this docket, Red Bird currently has transfer applications to acquire public utility franchises pending before this Commission in six other dockets, as well as one other pending application for a Certificate of Public Convenience and Necessity.7 As is the case with the Pine Mountain systems, many of the systems which Red Bird seeks to acquire in North Carolina are either distressed or troubled systems, or they require the infusion of capital investment that the current owners are either unable or unwilling to provide.
-If the Commission approves the Application in this docket, Red Bird will acquire, own, and operate the water and wastewater systems currently owned by Pine Mountain.
+&lt;sup>5 Recommended Order Approving Stipulation, Approving Transfer and Rates, Granting Franchise, Approving Bond, and Requiring Customer Notice, Docket Nos.
+W-1328, Sub 10; W-1146, Sub 13 (December recently, the water and wastewater utility assets serving the Jefferson Landing ("JL Golf") Subdivision in Ashe County, North Carolina.
+In addition to the Application pending in these dockets, Red Bird currently has transfer applications to acquire public utility franchises pending before this Commission in five other dockets, as well as two pending applications for a Certificate of Public Convenience and Necessity.
+As is the case with the Meadowlands system, many of the systems that Red Bird seeks to acquire in North Carolina are either distressed or troubled systems, or they require the infusion of capital investment that the current owners are either unable or unwilling to provide.
+If the Commission grants this Application, Red Bird will acquire, own, and operate the wastewater system currently owned by Meadowlands.

-As I noted above, Red Bird is an affiliate of CSWR, a Missouri limited liability company formed to provide managerial, technical, and financial support to its utility operating affiliates.
+Red Bird is an affiliate of CSWR, a Missouri limited liability company formed to provide managerial, technical, and financial support to its utility operating affiliates.
 A corporate organization chart illustrating that relationship is attached to my testimony as Cox Direct Exhibit 1.
 To date, CSWR-affiliated utility operating companies have acquired and are operating water and/or wastewater systems in Missouri, Kentucky, Louisiana, Texas, Tennessee, Mississippi, Arizona, Florida, South Carolina, and Arkansas, as well as the previously identified systems in North Carolina.
-In addition to Red Bird's other applications pending before this Commission, CSWR affiliates have applications
+In addition to the applications pending before this Commission, CSWR affiliates have applications pending in Mississippi, Florida, Louisiana,